KBismark/KBismark/README.md

 <br/>

 ## How many times did I try creating my own reactive web framework😆?
 I can't even tell how many times.
 So many times😆 Some were left on my laptops without pushing.
 And the codes, very ugly😂 but I achieved the results.
 The ideas behind creating a framework were good ones though.
 I learned a lot about the entire web.
+Most of these happened 2022 and 2023.
 Got to use my Nodejs and JavaScript skills into practice too.
-All the compilers I built to parse the JSX of the many frameworks were built from scratch and RegExp-only compilers.
+All the compilers I built to parse the JSX of the frameworks were built from scratch and RegExp-only compilers.
 The greatest motivation in those moments were everytime I was able to do what I thought of doing...
 It kept me challenging myselft to do more.

 **Let me list some here (Latest first):**
 - [Xolus](https://github.com/KBismark/xolus) : JSX template engine and a modern html rendering framework.
 A link to a full app created with this framework is available on the project's repo.

 - [HoneyBee.js](https://github.com/KBismark/honey-bee/blob/master/demo/README.md) : Build your next interactive and reactive multi-page applications with the latest but fastest librabry: HoneyBee.js.

--
+- [TheNext](https://github.com/KBismark/thenext) : This repo uses one framework I created called Breakerjs.

+- [JSHON](https://github.com/KBismark/jshon) : Build world-class web apps with JavaScript-Html Object Notation (JSHON).

+- [Festjs](https://github.com/KBismark/festjs) : Build fast, reactive and reusable components for the web.
+This is when it all started!😆

+## Can't leave out my first biggest work.
+NoscDB!
+This project taught me a lot about Nodejs.
+NoscDB was an attempt to create a database management system using JavaScript.
+Data were stored as JSON values in files using the Nodejs File System `fs` module.
+It was fast because of the Non-blocking and Asynchronous nature of nodejs applications.
+It included a server module that could be hosted and client module that could be used to communicate or retrieve data from the hosted server.
+Noscdb itself could also act as both the client and hosted server to be used in anu nodejs application.
+[Here is a link to my start of JavaScript and Nodejs programming.
+NoscDB](https://github.com/KBismark/noscdb).

+[Code Chat (Web application)](https://github.com/KBismark/CodeChat) was a test to see how NoscDB would perform in applications.
+Try it out.